seattlerb/rubyinline/README.txt

 with new languages (fortran, perl, whatever).
 The code is compiled and run on the fly when needed.

-Using the package_inline tool Inline now allows you to package up your inlined object code for distribution to systems without a compiler (read: windows)!
+Using the package_inline tool Inline allows you to package up your inlined object code for distribution to systems without a compiler.

 ** FEATURES/PROBLEMS: